Kieboard/Kieboard.github.io/Tasks.md

 Contact me
-configure th send message button to send email to main email
+configure the send message button to send email to main email